 Ian Williams, out now

-Captures the impact of racial encounters on racialized people—the whiplash of race that occurs while minding one's own business.
+Williams highlights the impact of racial encounters on racialized people and the whiplash of race that can occur while minding one’s own business.

 Jefa in Training: The Business Startup Toolkit for Entrepreneurial and Creative Women